EU Environment Policy

 See more information https://ec.europa.eu/clima/policies/f-gas_en

 Adaptation means anticipating the adverse effects of climate change and taking appropriate action to prevent or minimise the damage they can cause, or taking advantage of opportunities that may arise.
 Adaptation strategies are needed at all levels of administration: at the local, regional, national, EU and also the international level.
 Due to the varying severity and nature of climate impacts between regions in Europe, most adaptation initiatives will be taken at the regional or local levels.
-The ability to cope and adapt also differs across populations, economic sectors and regions within Europe.
-The Commission adopted an EU adaptation strategy which has been welcomed by the Member States.
-Complementing the activities of Member States, the strategy supports action by promoting greater coordination and information-sharing between Member States, and by ensuring that adaptation considerations are addressed in all relevant EU policies.
+The ability to cope and adapt also differs across populations, economic sectors and regions within Europe. he Commission adopted a new EU Adaptation Strategy on 24 February 2021.
+The strategy is a key part of the European Green Deal, and it aims to increase and accelerate the EU’s efforts to protect nature, people and livelihoods against the unavoidable impacts of climate change.

 See more information https://ec.europa.eu/clima/policies/adaptation_en